Logo Anja Jepsen Photography

 • The crawling chase: Let your baby “chase” you as you walk or kneel backwards.
 The baby will try to crawl to you, and the joy and determination on his face are heartwarming.
 These interactive shots show the bond between parent and child.

 • The little pull-up: Photograph your baby as it pulls itself up on a low piece of furniture, a couch or a sturdy box.
 This pose beautifully shows the effort, ambition and determination with which your baby is trying to pull themselves up.
-The tense muscles, the concentrated facial features and the proud joy when it’s done are priceless.
 Photograph both the process and the moment of success.

 • Holding on to mom or dad’s hands: The baby holds on to mom or dad’s hands and stands wobbly but proud.
 These photos not only show motor development, but also the support and trust between parents and child.
 Photographed from the front or from behind.